FAQs

 Who is hosting the event?
 We at Bike Palo Alto, volunteers all, are enthusiastic about promoting active, healthy, and green ways to get around our town.
 We’re especially interested in introducing entry-level bicyclists to convenient routes for everyday errands and outings.
 Give it a try!

 Do I need to be from Palo Alto to participate?
-Nope!
-Our Red, Yellow, and Grand Tour routes pass by the California Avenue train station, which has lots of outdoor dining and is currently car free!
-Bring your bike on the train and come join us (remember to wear a mask!).
+No, Bike Palo Alto is open to everyone!
+Our Red, Yellow, and Grand Tour routes pass by lots of outdoor dining and snack destinations!
+We’ll also have volunteers serving snacks and smiles at designated Treat Stop locations.

 What if I have other comments or ideas?
 We welcome your comments and ideas on this project.
 Email us: bikepaloalto@gmail.com